-The Stockholm International Peace Research Institute (SIPRI) inaugurated a Middle East Security and Arms Control Project in October 1995.
-As the first major initiative of the project a Middle East Expert Group was formed to consider how a regional and comprehensive security regime might be developed in the Middle East.
+SIPRI inaugurated a Middle East Security and Arms Control Project in October 1995.
+As the first major initiative of the project, the Middle East Expert Group was formed in 1996 to consider how a regional and comprehensive security regime might be developed in the Middle East.
 The Expert Group held four meetings between February 1997 and October 1998: in Alexandria, Egypt (February 1997) in association with the Swedish Alexandria Institute; Sigtuna, Sweden (May 1997); Amman, Jordan (November 1997) in association with the Department for Security Studies; and Rabat, Morocco (October 1998) in association with the Moroccan Centre for Strategic Studies.